LJungmann/CurtainBreaks/content/docs/projects/curtain_breaks/_index.md

 ## Implementation

-_A detailed description of your prototyping process._ <- TODO: remove Instruction In the beginning we did some brainstorming and after bringing all of our ideas together, we first thought we could make sth that shoots pencils at the user when they don't take a break or an apparatus that starts to shake the laptop, so you cannot type anything anymore.
+In the beginning we did some brainstorming and after bringing all of our ideas together, we first thought we could make sth that shoots pencils at the user when they don't take a break or an apparatus that starts to shake the laptop, so you cannot type anything anymore.
 But we thought we would maybe break something if we shake the laptop too hard and that the pencils could hurt.
 So we came up with a more peaceful way of encouraging the user to take a break: Curtains.
 These were our first sketches:
 {{< figure src="assets/CurtainBreaks1.png" caption="*Sketch of the originally planned Curtain Breaks.*">}}
 {{< figure src="assets/Curtainbreaks2.png" caption="*Curtain Breaks from the front showing the LED Display, the buttons, the proximity sensor and the curtain mounted on top.*">}}